When serving dynamic content within a Content Management System (CMS), there are two ends of the spectrum of caching behaviors:

-- Tailoring content to the user’s location
+- Tailoring content to a user’s location (geotargeting).

-- Displaying different website features to a select group (e.g. Beta site)
+- Displaying different website features to a select group (e.g. Beta site).

-- A/B testing
+- A/B testing.

-- Gating content until users opt-in (e.g. Accepting Terms and Conditions)
+- Gating content until users opt-in (e.g. Accepting Terms and Conditions).

-- Content paywalls
+- Content paywalls.

-- Membership sites using custom authentication systems
+- Membership sites using custom authentication systems.

-- 3rd party integrations that require uncached content/resources
+- Third-party integrations that require uncached content/resources.

-This is useful when you want to serve different cached content to different constituencies in your audience.
-The API provides an easy way to create a new cache group and assign users to specific segments within that group.
+Audience segmentation is useful for serving different cached content to different constituencies in an audience.
+The VIP Cache Personalization API allows a new cache group to be created and users to be assigned to specific segments within that group.

-At a technical level, when a user is assigned to an audience segment, the API sets a cookie defining the group or groups the user is part of.
+At a technical level, when a user is assigned to an audience segment, the API sets a cookie defining the group or groups that the user is part of.

 At a technical level, the cookie defining the group or groups the user is part of contains an encrypted string which cannot be read or altered by the user without scrambling the content.